 Opportunities to accelerate NCA in policy

 But, Natural Capital can only be effective if it's adopted voluntarily by both government and business.
-Enforcement takes too long and the stick causes loopholes, while the carrot accelerates the process.
-Why would a profit driven company be interested to implement and invest in Natural Capital?
+Enforcement takes too long, and the stick causes loopholes while the carrot accelerates the process.
+Why would a profit-driven company be interested in implementing and investing in Natural Capital?

 Advantages of embedding NCA in business

-At first sight, business may not seem to have an interest in Natural Capital or Natural Capital Accounting, as it does not directly lead to profit.
-But there are several reasons why this is not only advantageous, but critical to the survival of business today and tomorrow.
+At first sight, a business may not seem to have an interest in Natural Capital or Natural Capital Accounting, as it does not directly lead to profit.
+But there are several reasons why this is not only advantageous but critical to the survival of business today and tomorrow.

-In addition, business can use NC to find valuable ecosystems services while improving CSR performance at the same time.
-For example, companies have found bio-based alternatives to artificial or fossil resources that save money and provide long term sourcing security.
+In addition, businesses can use NC to find valuable ecosystem services while improving CSR performance at the same time.
+For example, companies have found bio-based alternatives to artificial or fossil resources that save money and provide long-term sourcing security.

 Making it happen

 There are many reasons to start implementing NC as fast as possible.
 A structured and systemic approach is critical to make it succeed.
 This is why solutions like SiD exist.
-We call on the front runners of NC to aim higher and gain the advantage of using innovative systems tools and implementation strategies, such as natural currencies, crowd-solutioning and systemic risk assessment.
-The front runners in policy, business, and NGOs should be brought together to collectively accelerate the process and support each other.
+We call on the front runners of NC to aim higher and gain the advantage of using innovative systems tools and implementation strategies, such as natural currencies, crowd-solutioning, and systemic risk assessment.
+The front runners in policy, business, and NGOs should be brought together to accelerate the process and support each other collectively.
 It is in our joint interest to do so.
-We have the tools, expertise, and manpower to do this, so let’s make Natural Capital accounting a reality within a few years, and gain huge benefits for each organization and society alike.
+We have the tools, expertise, and manpower to do this, so let’s make Natural Capital accounting a reality within a few years and gain significant benefits for both organizations and society alike.

 Jan.
 27, 2018